ag-sanjjeev/Sass-Notes/docs/introduction.md

 ## &#10162; Introduction:
-This introduction will gives you the basic information about Sass before getting into topics.
+This introduction will gives the basic information about Sass before getting into topics.

 ### &#9780; Overview:
 1. [What is Sass?](#-what-is-sass)